Discover the world

 Situated by the mouth of River Avon, Bristol Cruise Terminal has long been the maritime doorway of the South West.
-The port of Bristol is the UK’s most centrally located deep-sea port and the main cruise terminal, Avonmouth Dock, is just six miles from Bristol city centre.
+The port of Bristol is the UK’s most centrally located deep-sea port, and the main cruise terminal (Avonmouth Dock) is just six miles from Bristol city centre, while the new Bristol Portbury Cruise Terminal lies across the river mouth, eight miles outside the city.
 The port for cruises from Bristol has excellent transport links, with motorway and rail links directly at the port.
-All the cruises from Bristol that we offer are on board Mallegan and Marco Polo.

 Just 13 miles away from Bristol Airport, Bristol cruise terminal is easy to reach for customers arriving domestically or internationally.
 The port’s location, just seven miles of the M4 interchange and with its own dedicated junction on the M5, makes it easily accessible for millions of people across the country.